joao96/donus-challenge/README.md

 ## :sparkles: How To Use

 Once the server is up, check out the OpenAPI documentation at http://localhost:3333/api-docs to learn more about the routes and features.

+Important to note that in order to actually use application, you must provide a API_KEY to your .env file.

+Use the same value to operate the OpenAPI at http://localhost:3333/api-docs.

 ## :page_facing_up: License